Fire alarm systems.

 A man in a hard hat checking an automatic fire alarm system.

-Our policy for AFAs in commercial buildings is changing.
+Our policy for AFAs in commercial buildings has changed.

 Since 29th October 2024, we have stopped attending automatic fire alarms in most commercial buildings between 7am & 8:30pm.